DaintyJet/VChat_GTER_EggHunter/README.md

 	<img src="Images/I4.png" width=600>

 	* Notice that the VChat appears to have crashed after our second message!
-We can see that the SPIKE script continues to run for ~190 more iterations before it fails to connect to the VChat's TCP socket, however this is long after the server started to fail connections.
+We can see that the SPIKE script continues to run for some more iterations before it fails to connect to the VChat's TCP socket, however this is long after the server started to fail connections.
 6. We can also look at the comparison of the Register values before and after the fuzzing in Immunity Debugger
 	* Before